potapenko/re-catch/README.md

 ### Note

+Error boundaried catch only error on render phase.

 Error boundaries do not catch errors for:

-* Event handlers (learn more)
+* Event handlers
-* Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks)
+* Asynchronous code
-* Server side rendering
 * Errors thrown in the error boundary itself (rather than its children)

 ## Usage